1971 Detroit Lions season

 The 1971 Detroit Lions season was their 42nd in the league.
 The team failed to improve on their previous season's output of 10–4, winning only seven games.

-Mired in adversity, the 1971 season turned especially tragic for the Lions and the NFL when, during their week 6 hosting of the Chicago Bears, Lions wide receiver Chuck Hughes collapsed on the playing field.
+Mired in adversity, the 1971 season turned especially tragic for the Lions and the NFL when, during their week 6 game hosting the Chicago Bears, wide receiver Chuck Hughes collapsed on the playing field.
 Unresponsive, Hughes was pronounced dead later that day of heart failure.
-Since 1971, no Detroit player has worn Hughes' #85 jersey save on special permission of the Hughes family.
+Since 1971, no Detroit player has worn Hughes' #85 jersey, save by special permission of the Hughes family, although his number 85 is not officially retired by the Lions.